 South Union Shaker VillageVisit Website

-Tuesday - Saturday 9am-5pm, Sunday 1-5pm From March to Nov.; Tues.-Sat.
-10am-4pm from Dec. to Feb.
-Closed New Year's Eve, New Year's Day, Thanksgiving, Christmas Eve, and Christmas Day.
+Current hours are Tues.-Sat.
+10am-4pm; Closed New Year's Eve, New Year's Day, Thanksgiving, Christmas Eve, and Christmas Day.

 Serene… peaceful… calm… these are the feelings that will wash over you after taking a short drive west of Bowling Green to the historic site of the South Union Shaker Village.
 The Shakers were an innovative, hard-working religious group, and this community was established in 1807 and closed in 1922.
 The village site now consists of several restored buildings including the 1824 Centre House, which contains one of the largest collections of Shaker furniture in the U.S.